by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Suddenly, there was a loud roar as a white-skinned figure in a black suit came crashing around the corner.
 “Solomon Grundy crush you all!” the seven-and-a-half-foot-tall creature vowed, a piece of shattered concrete held high above his head.
 Mento fired a mental blast from his helmet at the newcomer.
 Grundy roared out in pain and lost hold of his weapon, which flipped into the air and crashed.

 On the ledge above, Hawk took out Black Spider with one final blow.
 “Now, where’d that snake creep get to?”
-Looking around, he laughed as he noted that Solomon Grundy’s piece of concrete had smashed against the wall behind him, knocking out Kobra.
+Looking around, he laughed as he noted that Solomon Grundy’s piece of concrete had smashed against the wall behind him, knocking out Kobra in his hiding place.

 The stunned chalk-skinned villain shook his head and then began to advance once more.
 “Uh-oh,” Mento said.
 “This one’s tougher that I thought.”

 Mento nodded.
-His adoptive son had spoken of Hawk’s unyielding attitude; the two youths had worked together briefly when Garfield was in California shooting his television series.
+His adoptive son Garfield Logan had spoken of Hawk’s unyielding attitude; the two youths had worked together briefly in the Teen Titans West when Gar had been off in California shooting his television series.
 After today, Mento would never doubt Hawk’s reputation again.
 He let fire another mental blast at Grundy, this time hoping it might have a stronger effect on the target’s minimal brain.